Introduction

 Notice: not every player will stay.
 Some move, change interests, or find other commitments.

-But for those who want to continue, make sure you haven’t driven them away.
+But for those who want to continue, make sure you have not driven them away.

 Confidence Indicators

-“Every player will attempt something this season they wouldn’t have tried in September.”
+“Every player will attempt something this season they would not have tried in September.”

 Watch for the shy kid who finally shoots.
 The nervous defender who steps out.
 The quiet one who calls for the ball.